8 Ways to Lose Friends by Talking Politics

 Many speakers at the Republican and Democratic conventions used their air time to berate opposing candidates for what they ostensibly are thinking and saying.
 These strategic distortions, designed to malign their opponent, instead make the speaker look untrustworthy.

 Distortions of an opponent's positions are lies.
-Many lies of this type are projections, that is, attributing to the other what the speaker himselft thinks or does.
-If you hear what seem to be false acusations, ask yourself what that acusation says about the speaker.
+Many lies of this type are projections, that is, attributing to the other what the speaker himself thinks or does.
+If you hear what seems to be a false accusation, ask yourself what that accusation says about the speaker.

 When folks use their air time in political discussions to misattribute negative motives and beliefs to members of the other political party, it is a big turn off to friends and family.
 Hearing someone misunderstand political leaders that you respect leads to feeling like they could easily similarly misinterpret you.
 Not safe to connect too closely with someone like that.

 Derogatory labeling of the other side similarly risks hurting your relationships.
 It's a conversation ender.
-Far better as you listen to an opposing perspective to listen for something you can agree with. e.g., If your friend advocates, "We've got to raise taxes so we can give folks who are having hard times more handouts," you might respond, "I certainly agree that many people in this country need a helping hand."
+Far better as you listen to an opposing perspective to listen for something you can agree with.
+For example, if your friend advocates, "We've got to raise taxes so we can give folks who are having hard times more handouts," you might respond with, "I certainly agree that many people in this country need a helping hand."
 The more expression of agreement, the more the dialogue will feel productive.

 As you then continue the dialogue by adding your perspective, be sure your link work is additive, i.e, and or and at the same time, not but.